 ** It's especially depressing if you think of how he keeps telling you he'll just break your heart and he's no good because [[spoiler:an apostate]] will just make Hawke's life harder, reminding one of the situation between [[spoiler:Leandra and Hawke's father.]]
-If you're friends with Varric he'll try to warn you, but Hawke just blows it off this being the beginning of the romance.
+If you're friends with Varric he'll try to warn you, but Hawke just blows it off, this being the beginning of the romance.
+Befriend Sebastian later, and he'll try to warn you too, but still to no avail.
 In the end Hawke has had his/her mother, father, and at least one sibling (possibly both) taken away in addition to [[spoiler:Anders]], presumably Hawke's true love, betraying him/her after s/he believed in him.

 ** The events leading up to the final, tragic culmination of the romance are painful too. [[spoiler:If you go see Anders in his clinic, there's a chance you'll walk in on him trying to give one of his treasured possessions to Varric.
 Varric is confused and tells him to keep it, and then leaves.
 Anders]] tells you how much he loves you, and he wants you to know that, no matter what happens.
 He's very clearly suicidal, even if you don't know what's coming.